For SellersIndustry Guide

 The Primacy of Adjusted EBITDA

-Adjusted EBITDA normalizes the earnings by adding back non-recurring expenses, discretionary owner compensation, and personal expenses run through the business.
+Adjusted EBITDA normalizes earnings by adding back non-recurring expenses, discretionary owner compensation, and personal expenses run through the business.
 Common add-backs in the childcare industry include:

 • Owner's salary and benefits in excess of market rates for a replacement director.